-SBASSE initiated a series of public lectures,

-and the theme for Spring-2020 was SKIES and BEYOND.
+SBASSE initiated a series of public lectures, and the theme for Spring-2020 was SKIES and BEYOND.
 The aim of this series was to enlighten the audience with novel and less-explored areas of science and technology, and its interaction with other areas of the human experience.
 These lectures were open and free for the public.
-The first lecture was held on March 5, 2020, on the topic of 'Innovation and Cutting Edge Environmental Technologies in the Aerospace Industry in the Context of Pakistan'.
-Dr. Sarah Qureshi was the guest speaker, who is CEO of Aero Engine Craft Pvt.
-Ltd.

-SBASSE organised a talk on Dynamic Wireless Charging of Electric Vehicles on January 29, 2020 by Dr. Khurram Afridi, Associate Professor of Electrical and Computer Engineering at Cornell University.
+The first lecture was held on March 5, 2020, on the topic of 'Innovation and Cutting Edge Environmental Technologies in the on January 29, 2020 by Dr. Khurram Afridi, Associate Professor of Electrical and Computer Engineering at Cornell University.
 Dr. Afridi used examples from his group's research on capacitive wireless charging (as opposed to the more common inductive techniques), which leverage very high frequency power electronics to highlight the opportunities and challenges in dynamic wireless charging of electric vehicles.
 In his talk he explained that road transportation, which accounts for 22 percent of greenhouse gas emissions, is undergoing a major transformation with the advent of ride-sharing, autonomous driving, and vehicle electrification.
-Collectively these technologies, in conjunction with renewable sources of electricity, have the potential to dramatically reduce the negative impact of road transportation on the health of the planet.
+Collectively these technologies, in conjunction with renewable sources of electricity, have the potential to dramatically reduce the negative impact of road transportation on the health of the